Sg-8787/chatbot/README.md

 #3.
 Jokes Generator
 Random programming jokes from a predefined list.

 #4.
-Date and Time
+Date and time
-Fetches current date and time.
+ Displays current date and time on command

 ## Tech Stack:
 - Python 3